doczjs/docz-plugin-css/README.md

 If you don't pass `.module` in front of the preprocessor extension, bundler will don't parse your css as cssmodule!

+If in your project some places use both CSS modules and some place doesn't, you can leave out the `cssmodules` option so that `webpack` can determined by itself the correct way to load the CSS.

 ### Multiple pre-processor

 You can still use multiple pre-processor together in the same configuration: